-Advocacy Policy 2 The Local Trust Committee requests that the Regional District consider conducting regional park studies.
+Advocacy Policy 2 The Local Trust Committee should request that the Regional District consider conducting regional park studies.

-Advocacy Policy 3 The Local Trust Committee requests the Ministry of Transportation and the qathet Regional District to support the establishment of public outhouses and picnic tables on a site specific basis on public accesses to the foreshore.
+Advocacy Policy 3 The Local Trust Committee should request the Ministry of Transportation and the qathet Regional District to support the establishment of public outhouses and picnic tables on a site specific basis on public accesses to the foreshore.